-I am happy to announce that my book, Emmett Till: The Murder That Shocked the World and Propelled the Civil Rights Movement, published by the University Press of Mississippi, is now available in paperback.
+I am happy to announce that my book, Emmett Till: The Murder That Shocked the World and Propelled the Civil Rights Movement, first published in 2015 by the University Press of Mississippi, is now available in paperback.
 It contains a new foreword by me and a few updates in the closing pages of the book.
 Click to order.

-I researched and wrote this book between 2004 and 2014, and it will be the most comprehensive study of the case to date and likely will be for years to come.
+I researched and wrote this book between 2004 and 2014, and as of 2018, it is still the most comprehensive study of the case to date and likely will be for years to come.
 It is based on hundreds of hours of archival research, sifting through dozens of newspaper stories, as well as original interviews with those who witnessed the case unfold, including Emmett Till’s family members who were with him in Mississippi, trial witnesses, and newspaper reporters who covered the story in 1955.
 It also brings the case up to the present, including the recent FBI investigation.
 The late Julian Bond, civil rights legend and former chair of the NAACP, wrote the foreword.

 "Much has been written about the Till case in the past decade, but what has been missing is a definitive history of the case.
 This book provides that definitive history.
 The author gives a thorough account of the case from almost every angle.
 I am very familiar with the scholarship on Emmett Till, and the author has left no stone unturned. ...A reader coming to the case for the first time will get the best account we have of the case; scholars familiar with it will learn new details from new sources, and will be persuaded by how well the author settles long debated controversies about what happened and when.
 The author knows where the historical record is murky or contradictory, and he never rushes to judgment.
 When he does settle a controversy, he marshals the requisite evidence.
 When he is not able to settle a controversy, he presents the contradictory evidence and leaves it unresolved.
 Anyone interested in this case will find this book a valuable guide to the full story of Emmett Till."—Christopher Metress, ed., The Lynching of Emmett Till: A Documentary Narrative